Forest School:

-Most of us who are over 40 were allowed to play outside relatively unsupervised.
-Adults did not entertain children.
+Those of us over 40 were allowed to play outside relatively unsupervised.
 Children had their own social lives, not curated by parents.
 Groups of children roaming around a neighborhood—or forests and fields—was a normal thing and not grounds for a call to the authorities.
 There was a greater trust in children, and respect for their autonomy—including the right to adventure and experimentation both physically, and in social relations.

 Jonathan Haidt’s bestseller The Anxious Generation is currently the best summary of the repercussions of replacing a “play-based childhood” with a “phone based childhood”, and the results are an alarming rise in anxiety and depression in young adults.
 It’s time to reverse the trend.